Engee documentation

 end;

-• A linear frequency modulated pulse signal generator capable of tuning from one centre frequency to another;
+• pulse signal generator with linear frequency modulation, capable of tuning from one central frequency to another;

-• Added interference effect in the operating frequency band
+• Added interference effects in the operating frequency band

-The radar operates at 300 MHz with a sampling rate of 2 MHz.
-It is located at the origin and is considered stationary.
-The target is about 10 km away and is approaching at a speed of about 100 metres per second.
-The general structural diagram is shown below:
+The radar operates at a frequency of 300 MHz with a sampling rate of 2 MHz.
+It is located at the origin point and is considered stationary.
+The target is about 10 km away and approaching at a speed of about 100 meters per second.
+The general block diagram is given below:

 Generator (Waveform Generation)

-• Wideband Free Space: a broadband forward and backward propagation channel in free space is used;
+• Wideband Free Space: uses a broadband channel for direct and reverse distribution in free space;

-• Jammer: a jammer model simulating a useful signal at a false range
+• Jammer: interference model that simulates a useful signal at a false range

 Signal Processing

-After receiving the signal it is necessary to extract the useful signal for each band (in the example there are 2 bands) using a band filter (Band Filter) set to the appropriate centre band.
-After signal extraction, a matched filter block (Matched Filter) is applied to increase the signal-to-noise ratio (SNR):
+After receiving the signal, it is necessary to select a useful signal for each band (in the example there are 2 of them) using a bandpass filter (Band Filter) tuned to the appropriate center band.
+After the signal is isolated, a matched filtering unit (Matched Filter) is used to increase the signal-to-noise ratio (SNR):

 image_4.png